Emotion Focused Therapy for Couples

 Phase 1 is the hard part.
 You have to seek out vulnerable emotions, and very slowly build the awareness of them.
 Johnson gives the example of moving from "uncomfortable" to "upset" to "hurt" eventually.
 Feminists argue we are surrounded by social and cultural messages that tell men to not express emotions of dependency and fear for risk of being seen as needy and weak.
 These messages tell women to not express assertiveness and anger, or risk being seen as dominating and bitchy.
 Thus, you can explain to the couple that some emotions may be especially uncomfortable for them to uncover because society's gender roles have encouraged them to avoid doing so all their lives.
 This takes some of the blame off of them, and provides another example of how they can be victims of something larger, but not slaves to it.

-When uncovering the "primary" or underlying emotions, notice the language the partners use.
-You'll hear partner's say things like "I feel like I'm drowning" or "I'm dying and you can't hear me screaming for help."
-It seems dramatic, but it captures an intense, painful, and powerful emotional experience.
-The "secondary" emotions of anger and resentment are far easier to show and talk about when you think about it this way.
+When uncovering the “primary” or underlying emotions, notice the language the partners use.
+You’ll hear partner’s say things like “I feel like I’m drowning” or “I’m dying and you can’t hear me screaming for help.”
+It seems dramatic, but it captures an intense, painful, and powerful emotional experience (and Narrative therapists would use these words and analogies to weave together a story that both members could accept).
+The “secondary” emotions of anger and resentment are far easier to show and talk about when you think about it this way.

-While Johnson may seem to go on and on at times about the same stuff, the act of saying these things, hearing these things, and afterward finding nothing horrible happened is important.
-Good EFT therapists use techniques like
+If you watch Johnson doing this kind of therapy, it may seem she goes on and on at times about the same issues.
+However, it is the act of saying these things, hearing these things, and afterward finding nothing horrible happened… that helps people tolerate their emotions and feel safe when they express them.
+Good EFT therapists use techniques like:

-You might be thinking this contradicts Gottman's idea of halting the Four Horsemen in their tracks.
+You might be thinking this contradicts Gottman’s idea of halting the Four Horsemen in their tracks.
 How can you validate their emotions and shut them off if they seem caustic?
-Johnson acknowledges trying to contain the caustics, but trying to shift the emotional expressions from the secondary aggressive ones to the underlying primary vulnerable ones, moving the couples toward a softening or corrective experience.
-Copied from the web.
+Johnson acknowledges trying to contain the caustics, but she also tries to shift the emotional expressions from the secondary aggressive ones to the underlying primary vulnerable ones, moving the couples toward a softening or corrective experience.

 Phase 2 Change Events